THEGREATESTSamuel/Project-Data-for-Social-Good/README.md

 > As a world history enjoyer, <br>
 > I want to analyze casualties by country in WW2, <br>
-> so that I can can understand the scale of human cost during the war.
+> so that I can understand the scale of human cost during the war.

 ## Dataset